 Personal issues: I'm somewhat O.C.D. in that, things like odd number of eggs in an egg carton drive me nuts.
 Also, I like pepper on my food, but it must be evenly distributed on the food.
 If there is more in one area, I will add to the less covered area to even it out.
 That can go on for quite some time in my attempts to get it just right, resulting in way more pepper than I wanted.

-I don't drink because my brain doesn't react well to alcohol.
-Have never used drugs because I fear my brain would not react well with that either.
+I don't drink because my brain does not comprehend moderation.
+Have never used drugs because I know my brain would react likewise.
+Everything I do in life is done to excess.
 But I have no issues with models drinking in the evenings or doing whatever as long as they can function well come morning.
 I do not reflect my issues on others in any way, or judge others for their vices.
 I have mine... good cigars and fun to be around women.
 Oh, and ropes.
 I have a thing for good ropes.
-Can't own enough good ropes, much to the dismay of my wife who points out to me that I already own several miles of rope that I don't seem to use.
-But I will someday, if I live long enough.
+Can't own enough good ropes, much to the dismay of my wife.
+It's the excess thing I was talking about.

 ***I do shoot work for erotic gallery shows but try and keep most of that work from this site.
 You will run across a few mild images herein, however.
 I also am a regular contributor to the Kinsey Institute permanent erotic art collection with nine pieces currently in their museum.

-If you are interested in modeling for my erotica, please message me for further information and a link to where some work can be viewed.
+If you are interested in modeling for my erotica, please message me for further information.
 If you just want to view my erotica, you are out of luck.
 It is for erotic gallery shows only, and not made available to the internet public.
-It is for the protection of the models who work with me in that field.

 This is me.
 Both parts.